BlueMap-Minecraft/BlueMapWiki/community/Customisation.md

 You can change how this looks by editing the `bluemap/web/index.html` file.\
 The options you can safely change are the `description`, `theme-color`, `og:site_name`, `og:title`, `og:description`, and `og:image`.

-> That `og:image` should be a full URL link, not a relative path.
+> The `og:image` attribute should be a full URL link, not a relative path.
 {: .info }

 ## Custom website favicon